glaw2000/project1-church-safeguarding/README.md

 Use hover over links rather than traditional underlined hyperlinks.
 Reduce height of footer by making the contact form a pop up rather than a static form.
 Add more information to the footer.
+Make menu items retract once user has selected an item from nav menu.

 ## **Technologies & Programs Used**
 - HTML5